March 24, 2025 Newsletter

 Afternoon Meeting

-The agenda for the open portion of the afternoon meeting (starting no sooner than 2:00pm) contains three work session items, three informal staff reports, and a legislative update.
+The open portion of the afternoon meeting will start no sooner than 3:15pm.
+That agenda includes two work session items, two board appointments, the external meetings reporting, and a legislative update.

 Evening Meeting